 29. Vintage Lace Bedding

-Vintage lace bedding brings a sense of nostalgia and delicate elegance to the with lace involves using it as an accent rather than the primary material to keep the look from feeling too pillowcases or a flat sheet with a wide lace border that can be folded over the top of a solid-colored quilt.
-A lace bedspread can also be used as a light top layer over a contrasting colored duvet to highlight the intricate patterns of the style is all about celebrating fine details and craftsmanship, creating a space that feels very personal, soft, and historically inspired.
+Vintage lace bedding brings a sense of nostalgia and delicate elegance to the bedroom.
+Layering with lace involves using it as an accent rather than the primary material to keep the look from feeling too dated.
+Choose pillowcases or a flat sheet with a wide lace border that can be folded over the top of a solid-colored quilt.
+A lace bedspread can also be used as a light top layer over a contrasting colored duvet to highlight the intricate patterns of the lace.
+This style is all about celebrating fine details and craftsmanship, creating a space that feels very personal, soft, and historically inspired.

 30. Rustic Cabin Bedding